-Successful people plan.
-A will and a power of attorney are essential components of good planning.
+Your wills and powers of attorney are essential components of good estate planning.

 Without a will: